Astaraxia-Linux/Astaraxia/README.md

 - [License](#license)

 ## Overview
-Astaraxia is a conceptual Linux distribution designed around a unified hybrid package model.
+Astaraxia is a Linux distribution designed around a unified hybrid package model.
 It aims to give users full control over their system by allowing both binary installations and fully transparent source builds through a custom package manager called **Astral**.

 While inspired by source-based distributions, Astaraxia intends to remain straightforward to maintain, predictable in behavior, and fully reproducible.